 We still have to work harder to change the perception that Canberra is boring, that it has no history, and that professional performing arts practice isn’t thriving here.
 These types of projects are critical for reminding us of the place of the arts in our lives.

 Covid has robbed some young people of their creative pathways, and deterred others from continuing their training.
+Enrolments have dropped, and numbers of people auditioning for tertiary training has also tailed off.
 Our project is designed to bring joy, and help create a sense of hope for the future, in a world full of challenges for all of us.
 With these two inspiring teenagers in focus, other young people may be inspired to reconnect with their own dreams and aspirations and jump to it.

 Performers: Jamie Rogers and Sam Holmes